 Offered daily and on a semester basis to juniors and seniors, this program emphasizes advanced lifetime sports activities.
-In-building activities will include games that can be played lifelong in places such as the backyard or park.
+In-building activities will include games that can be played for a lifetime.
 Classroom-based learning is also part of the curriculum which can include current health/fitness related topics, research-based activities, presentations, and quizzes.
-This course involves a variety of activities that occur within the community such as: archery, bowling, folf, golf, ice-fishing, ice-skating, Missouri River float, skiing, snowshoeing, swimming, trap shooting, winter survival, yoga, and more.
+This course involves a variety of activities that occur within the community such as: archery, rock climbing, bowling, folf, golf, ice-fishing, ice-skating, Hiking, Missouri River float, skiing, snowshoeing, swimming, self-defense, trap shooting, winter survival, yoga, and more.
 The fee per semester is \$100.
-Referral by previous PE teacher AND instructor signature are required.
+Lifetime Sports instructor signature is required.
 Lifetime Sports emphasizes the highest importance and expectations of being respectful, being responsible, and being a graduate.
 Due to the nature of this course, liability concerns or misbehavior will not be tolerated.